Ohio GED Requirements

 Ohio GED Price

-In Ohio, if you take the GED test at a testing center, the testing fee is $30 per subject test, so $120 in total.
+In Ohio, if you take the GED test at a testing center, the testing fee is $36 per subject test, so $144 in total, but first-time test-takers in Ohio may qualify for GED vouchers worth up to $80.

-Taking the Ohio GED test online costs $36 per subtest or $144 in total.
+Taking the Ohio GED test online also costs $36 per subtest or $144 in total.
 Bear also in mind that you’ll need to buy four GED Ready tests at $6.99 each, so you may add that to your cost, totaling $172.
+But also here counts that Ohio offers first-time GED testers vouchers worth up to $80.

 Students who sign up for Onsego’s My Advantage Plan, however, receive four GED Ready vouchers for free!